avishreekh/logstop/README.md

 ## Adding a new local property predictor

 The local property predictors are defined in `src/predictors`.

-In order to add a new local property predictor, inherit the `LocalPropertyPredictor` class from `src/predictors/base.py` and implement the `predict` method.
+To add a new local property predictor, inherit the `LocalPropertyPredictor` class from `src/predictors/base.py` and implement the `predict` method.

 Please see the `YOLO` class in `src/predictors/object_detectors.py` for an example!